amemetov/sdc-term1-prj1-lane-lines/README.md

 ###1.
 Pipeline

-My pipeline consisted of following steps (implemented in file [LaneLinesFinder.py](LaneLinesFinder.py)):
+My pipeline consisted of the following steps (implemented in file [LaneLinesFinder.py](LaneLinesFinder.py)):

 1. Filter pixels by colors (retain white and yellow pixels)